TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Test on windows what's gonna happen if we try to host a server twice on the same port, also on linux

-- Keeping an integrated server option has the advantage that it will force you to keep the client code clean

-- Host a server menu
-	- Radio box
-		- Integrated server instance
-		- Dedicated server instance
-	- Might still make sense to have integrated server instances for slower computers
-		- Will have to refactor the chat, though, and avatar handling
-			- Separation of concerns might be useful here as our client setup class is a god object
-	- What about machine admin player id?
-		- if it is equal to max clients, we might miss it accidentally if we use max_incoming_connections_v in loops
-		- if it is equal to max clients - 1, it wastes a single connection slot?
-	- For checking whether a dedicated server instance is running, we can keep a lockfile named after the port

 - fix those knife offsets on character

-- Cooldowns for chat
-	- Both client side and server side
-	- Although maybe later, at least we'll ban griefers early

 - In-game tip system
 	- Contextual